phel-lang/phel-lang/doc/content/documentation/namespaces.md

 ## Namespace (ns)

 Every Phel file is required to have a namespace.
 A valid namespace name starts with a letter, followed by any number of letters, numbers, or dashes.
-Individual parts of the namespace are seperated by the `\` character.
+Individual parts of the namespace are separated by the `\` character.
 The last part of the namespace has to match the name of the file.

 ```phel
 (ns name imports*)